-If you have any questions about Salary Sacrifice for pension contributions or the Scheme, please contact your HR partner and, for general queries about the plan, please contact the administrators MNPA.
+If you have any questions about Salary Sacrifice for pension contributions, please contact your HR partner and, for general queries about the Plan, please contact the administrators dc-Link.

-More detailed information about salary sacrifice arrangements is available on the HM Revenue & Customs website. www.hmrc.gov.uk/specialist/salary_sacrifice.htm
+More detailed information about salary sacrifice arrangements is available on the HM Revenue & Customs website. www.hmrc.gov.uk/specialist/salary\sacrifice.htm